Kristjan Knigge

 David Butler-Cole

-David is the writer.
+David is the Screenwriter.
 His great passion is the theatre.
 All his life, since primary school, he he has been involved in the dramatic arts as either director or actor.
 He has also spent many happy hours writing, firstly pantomimes, then revues, music halls and plays – which he has successfully produced.
 “The Right Juice” is David’s first attempt at writing a screen play, a process which he enjoyed tremendously.

 Chris Parker

-Our Executive Producer is Chris Parker.
+Our Co-Producer is Chris Parker.
 Chris comes from a commercial and corporate background, and The Right Juice is the opportunity to fulfill a life long goal of producing a feature film.
 His main motivation is the chance to work with such a great creative team and support them in the realisation of their dream – bringing The Right Juice to the big screen.
 His contribution to this effort is specifically focused on creating and achieving a plan which balances the creative ambitions of the team with the commercial realities of the market.

 Dick Merx